opera-platform/opera-dsp/docs/windowing/source/Overview/Overview.rst

 SystemVerilog Generation
 ------------------------

-You can generate SystemVerilog from the PreProcessing block using either AXI4 or TL as the memory-mapped control interface.
+You can generate SystemVerilog from the Windowing block using either AXI4 or TL as the memory-mapped control interface.

 Use the following commands in the project root folder: